 A typical definition for online dating would only encompass the online dating sites and exclude all other online platforms.
 This type of definition leads to a problem as it is only focusing on the websites tailored for the purpose of online dating and excluding a vast majority of online courtship.
-The previous definitions fail to acknowledge these other online venues and hence limit the boundaries of the field for research.
+The previous definitions fail to acknowledge other online venues and hence limit the boundaries of the field for research.
 Hence a broader definition is needed along with identifying the boundaries of the specific study to insure a better perspective on online courtship.

-As we are becoming evermore connected to the online world, social interactions of any kind also comes into the realm with us.
+As we are becoming increasingly connected to the online world, social interactions of any kind also comes into the realm with us.
 Online studies in general have focused thus far on a variety of different issues and subjects such as online bullying, self-efficacy and motivation effects in online environments, YouTube studies, video spheres and alternative social media institutions.
 The venue for studying online dating is fairly new to the field and previous studies on online dating focus on topics such as self-presentation and deception of online profiles,,, the match-making algorithm and process, homophily on online dating sites and profile creation.
 These various studies help define online courtship as a field of research and acknowledge online courtship as an important part of online studies.

 The site of study then becomes the defining feature of the specific research.
 A good and functional definition of online dating sites is provided by Rosen et. al. as follows: “Online dating sites are all similarly structured.
 Participants provide a photograph and answer an array of questions including geographic location, age, weight or body type, education level, income, and other relevant demographics...”.
 The system is dependent on statistical codes running in the background that provide the “perfect match” for the user by looking at the variables.
-As the sites rely on technology and the social context, the experience of one user will be rather different than the other (in a scenario where the person who uses these websites is located in a remote place that has few participants, the odds are not in their favor and hence the whole experience would be different from another user); as in the examples in this volume (see Aras, Levin, Wen, DeSeta), it can have different connotations for different cultures and contexts and hence a fixed experience is almost impossible to achieve.
-In more traditional societies, online courtship can take on the meaning of finding a partner in marriage (China, Turkey and India are a good example for this, see Vikram, Ozgun and Fu) whereas in other cultures it can become a place to seek one-night stands or webcam sex or to seek company to pass time.
-These different examples show the liquidated nature of the experience of online “courtship” or “dating” within the globalizing world, as the local and global definitions amalgamate in virtual environments.
+As the sites rely on technology and the social context, the experience of one user will be rather different than the other (in a scenario where the person who uses these websites is located in a remote place that has few participants, the odds are not in their favor and hence the whole experience would be different from another user); as in the examples in this volume , it can have different connotations for different cultures and contexts and hence a fixed experience is almost impossible to achieve.
+In more traditional societies, online courtship can take on the meaning of finding a partner in marriage (China, Turkey and India are a good example for this, whereas in other cultures it can become a place to seek one-night stands or webcam sex or to seek company to pass time.
+These different examples show the fluid nature of the experience of online “courtship” or “dating” within the globalizing world, as the local and global definitions amalgamate in virtual environments.

-Digital intimacy has becomes a normative mode of social interactions within other mediums online, such as SNS and mobile applications.
+Digital intimacy has become a normative mode of social interaction within other mediums online, such as SNS and mobile applications.
 Rosen et al. gives examples of studies that have found the increase in such online environments: an early study shows that 75% of online-formed relationships became “proper relationships” .
 As online dating becomes a prominent part of social life, it is even more crucial for social studies to research and analyze this phenomenon.